What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 Because then he'd be seen as backing down on the border wall.
 That's the real sticking point.
 DACA isn't really politically controversial -- the overwhelming majority of Americans want a deal for the Dreamers, including a majority of Republican voters.
 But the Freedom Caucus wants to couple that with funding Trump's border wall [thehill.com].

-Re: First shutdown ever for a majority administrat (Score:2)
+Re: First shutdown ever for a majority administrat (Score:3)

 I don't think that's correct.
 There were 5 partial shutdowns (where employees weren't furloughed) between 1977 and 1979 where the democrats had full control under Carter.